-- Preventing unintended pregnancy is essential to improving adolescents’ sexual and reproductive health and their social and economic well-being.
+- Improving adolescents’ sexual and reproductive health, including preventing unintended pregnancy, is essential to their social and economic well-being.

-- Adolescent childbearing is associated with lower educational attainment among the mothers, and it can perpetuate a cycle of poverty from one generation to the next.
+- Adolescent childbearing is associated with lower educational attainment among mothers, and it can perpetuate a cycle of poverty from one generation to the next.1

-- About half of pregnancies among adolescents aged 15–19 in developing regions are unintended, and more than half of these end in abortion.
-Most of these abortions occur in countries where the procedure is often unsafe.
+- Roughly half of pregnancies among adolescents aged 15–19 in developing regions are unintended,1 and about half of these end in abortions,2–8 most of which are unsafe.

-- Unmet need is much higher among adolescents than among all women aged 15–49 who want to avoid pregnancy (60% versus 26%).
-Also, younger adolescents aged 15–17 generally have higher unmet need than do those aged 18–19.
+- Unmet need is much higher among adolescents than among all women aged 15–49 who want to avoid pregnancy (57% versus 24%).
+Younger adolescents aged 15–17 also generally have higher unmet need than those aged 18–19.1

-- In Africa and Asia, more than two-thirds (68% and 69%, respectively) of sexually active adolescents who want to avoid pregnancy experience unmet need.
-In Latin America and the Caribbean, that proportion is 36%.
+- In Africa and Asia, nearly two-thirds (62% and 64%, respectively) of sexually active adolescents wanting to avoid pregnancy experience unmet need.
+In Latin America and the Caribbean, that proportion is 38%.

-- Young women’s reported reasons for not using contraceptives despite not wanting a pregnancy often include having infrequent sex, not being married, having concerns about side effects, breast-feeding or not having resumed menstruation after a birth, and their or their partners’ opposition to contraception.
+- Young women often report several reasons for not using contraceptives despite not wanting a pregnancy: infrequent sex; not being married; concerns about contraceptive side effects; breast-feeding or not having resumed menstruation after a birth; and their own, their partners’ or others’ opposition to contraception.9

-- In 2016, the estimated annual cost of providing contraceptive services to the 15 million women aged 15–19 who currently use modern contraceptives is $222 million.
+- Based on 2017 estimates, the annual cost of providing contraceptive services to the 16 million women aged 15–19 who currently use modern contraceptives is $276 million.

 - Service costs include direct costs for contraceptives, related supplies and health worker salaries, as well as the indirect costs of management functions, construction and maintenance of facilities, information and education activities, and other types of program support.

-- If services were improved for the 15 million adolescent women currently using contraceptives, costs would increase from $222 million to $313 million.
-Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with young people.
+- If services were improved for the 16 million adolescent women currently using modern contraceptives, costs would increase from $276 million to $417 million.
+Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with adolescents.

-- If the 23 million adolescent women with unmet need were to use the same mix of modern methods as current users and receive improved services, total costs for current and new users would be $770 million annually, an increase of $548 million annually.
+- If the 20 million adolescent women with unmet need were to use the same mix of modern methods as current users and receive improved services, total costs for current and new users would be $889 million each year, an increase of $613 million annually.

-- A large portion of the cost increase ($310 million out of $548 million) would be for Sub-Saharan Africa because much unmet need is concentrated in this region, and health systems there are greatly in need of strengthening.
+- A large portion of the cost increase ($379 million out of $613 million) would be for Africa because much unmet need is concentrated in this region, and health systems there are greatly in need of strengthening.

-- The annual cost per user would average $21 for developing regions as a whole and would range from $14 in Asia to $21 in Latin America and the Caribbean and $29 in Africa.
-Put differently, the cost per capita in developing regions would be 12 cents.
+- The annual cost per user would average $25 for developing regions as a whole, ranging from $15 in Asia to $27 in Latin America and the Caribbean and $35 in Africa.
+Put differently, the annual cost per capita in developing regions would be 14 cents.

 - Increased use of modern contraceptives by adolescents wanting to avoid pregnancy would prevent unintended pregnancies, save lives and improve health.

-- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 17,000 per year to 11,500.
-Most of the deaths averted would be in Africa (4,800), the region with the world’s highest maternal mortality.
+- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop by 6,000 from the current level of 28,000 per year10 to 22,000.
+Most of the deaths averted would be in Africa (4,300), the region with the world’s highest maternal mortality.

-- Meeting adolescent women’s contraceptive needs requires working on several fronts: ending child marriage, preventing sexual abuse and coercion, increasing girls’ education, empowering girls and women, and providing high-quality contraceptive services.
+- Meeting adolescent women’s contraceptive needs requires policies and practices to end child marriage, prevent sexual abuse and coercion, increase girls’ education, empower girls and women, and provide comprehensive sexuality education and high-quality contraceptive services.

-- Boosting girls’ education increases their ability to make autonomous decisions.
-Studies show that adolescents who are in school are less likely than those not in school to have sex and more likely to use contraceptives when they do have sex.
+- Boosting the level of education girls receive increases their ability to make autonomous decisions.
+Studies show that sexually active adolescents who are in school are more likely than those not in school to use contraceptives.1

 - Engaging young men in sexual and reproductive health programs can also help bring about more gender-equitable attitudes.

-- Adolescents need access to age-appropriate sexual and reproductive health information before they are sexually active.
-Policies and programs should be in place to address the needs of this age-group, including the provision of comprehensive sexuality education.
+- Adolescents need access to medically accurate and complete sexual and reproductive health information before they are sexually active.
+This information should be age-, developmentally and culturally appropriate.
+Policies and programs, including comprehensive sexuality education, should be put in place to address this need.

 - Contraceptive services must be provided in a way that protects young women’s rights to voluntary, informed and confidential contraceptive choice.

-The information in this fact sheet is drawn from Darroch JE et al., Adding It Up: Costs and Benefits of Meeting the Contraceptive Needs of Adolescents, New York: Guttmacher Institute, 2016, https://www.guttmacher.org/report/adding-it-meeting-contraceptive-needs-....
+1. Darroch JE et al., Adding It Up: Costs and Benefits of Meeting the Contraceptive Needs of Adolescents, New York: Guttmacher Institute, 2016, https://www.guttmacher.org/report/adding-it-meeting-contraceptive-needs-of-adolescents.

-This report was made possible by grants from the Bill & Melinda Gates Foundation, Children’s Investment Fund Foundation, the Swedish International Development Cooperation Agency and the UK Government.
+This fact sheet was made possible by support to the Guttmacher Institute, including UK Aid from the UK Government and grants from the Bill & Melinda Gates Foundation, the Dutch Ministry of Foreign Affairs and The Children’s Investment Fund Foundation.
 The views expressed are those of the authors and do not necessarily reflect the positions and policies of the donors.